JuliaLang/www.julialang.org/drafts/_posts/2013-04-01-async-optimization.md

 master process is run on an m3.xlarge instance.
 </p>

-On both architechtures the asynchronous version solves subproblems at a higher rate and has significantly better parallel efficiency.
-Scaling is better on EC2 than on the shared-memory server likely because the subproblem calculation is memory bound, and so performance is better on the distributed-memory architechture.
+On both architectures the asynchronous version solves subproblems at a higher rate and has significantly better parallel efficiency.
+Scaling is better on EC2 than on the shared-memory server likely because the subproblem calculation is memory bound, and so performance is better on the distributed-memory architecture.
 Anyway, with Julia we can easily experiment on both.

 ### Further reading

 A more detailed <a
 href="https://github.com/JuliaLang/julia-tutorial/blob/master/NumericalOptimization/tutorial.pdf?raw=true">tutorial</a>
-was prepared for the Julia IAP session at MIT in January.
+was prepared for the Julia <a href="https://github.com/JuliaLang/julia-tutorial">IAP session</a> at MIT in January.